countable-web/open-source-corporation/README.md

 *Second, why is it open source?* To promote [transparency](./TRANSPARENCY.md).

+> Whenever you find yourself saying something for a second time (to a second audience, or in a second situation), it is highly likely that you will end up saying it again and again in the future.
+To vastly improve the quality of the communication, and reduce the amount of time that you spend communicating it … write it down.
+> Then, the next time you need to communicate that message, you can simply share it in written form.
+If it is something that all members of the team should know and remember, put it in a company-wide Wiki.
+If it is truly seminal to the organization, post it on a wall for all to see.

+-- "The Great CEO Within", By Matt Mochary

 ## Scope
 This repo will contain:
   * Business processes and knowledge base.